caronc/nzbget-tidyit/README.md

-__Note:__ This script was intended to be an [NZBGet](http://nzbget.net) and _Scheduling_ script wrapper for _NZBGet_.
+__Note:__ This script was intended to be an [NZBGet](http://nzbget.net) and _Scheduling_ script for _NZBGet_.
 However, it also works perfectly well as a standalone script for others too!
-See the CLI section below.
+See the _Command Line_ section below for details how you can easily use this on it's own (without NZBGet).

 TidyIt Scheduler Script
 ========================